-5 Conclusions
+5 Conclusion

-The Yellow River experienced frequent zero-flow phenomenon in the 1990s.
-The river drying was largely attributed to the decrease in natural runoff in the upper and middle reaches (above Huayuankou station) and the increase in water withdrawals in the lower reaches (from Huayuankou station to the river mouth).
-In the recent years, the zero-flow phenomenon has almost disappeared.
-We used a hydrological model together with runoff elasticity analyses to investigate the recent change in natural streamflow at the Huayuankou station and the possible contributions of climatic factors to the natural streamflow change.
+The zero-flow phenomenon appeared frequently in the Yellow River in the 1990s.
+The drying up of the river was largely attributed to the runoff decrease in the upper and middle reaches (above Huayuankou station) and the increase in water withdrawals in the lower reaches (from Huayuankou station to the river mouth).
+In recent years, the zero-flow phenomenon has almost disappeared.
+We used a hydrological model together with runoff elasticity analyses to investigate the recent runoff change in the Yellow River basin above the Huayuankou station and the possible contributions of climatic factors to the runoff changes.

-Our results show that there was little rebound of precipitation but substantial recovery of natural runoff in the recent period (2003-2011) compared with the low flow period (1991-2002).
-The precipitation in the recent period was slightly greater than precipitation in the low flow period by 2% of the mean annual precipitation in the baseline period (1960-1990).
-However, the natural runoff in the recent period estimated by the model and runoff elasticity analyses was much larger than runoff in the low flow period (~ 14% of the mean annual runoff in the baseline period).
-Although the natural runoff in the recent period was still 12% less than the baseline runoff, the substantial runoff recovery may have contributed to replenish the drying river.
+Our results show that there was little rebound of precipitation, but substantial recovery of runoff in the recent period (2003-2011) compared with the low-flow period (1991-2002).
+Precipitation in the recent period was slightly greater than precipitation in the low-flow period by 2 % of the mean annual precipitation in the baseline period (1960-1990).
+However, the runoff in the recent period estimated by the model and runoff elasticity analyses was much larger than runoff in the low-flow period (~ 14 % of the mean annual runoff in the baseline period).
+Although the runoff in the recent period was still 12 % less than the baseline runoff, the runoff recovery may have contributed to the replenishment of the drying river.

-The runoff elasticity analyses show that the decrease in runoff in the low flow period was mainly caused by the decrease in precipitation whereas decreasing R_n and wind speed were largely responsible for recent runoff recovery.
-In the low flow period, precipitation was responsible for a runoff reduction of 27.3% baseline runoff while the climatic variables other than precipitation accounted for a small runoff increase (3.2% baseline runoff).
-In the recent period, precipitation accounted for a runoff reduction of 21% baseline runoff and the climatic variables other than precipitation accounted for
+The runoff elasticity analyses show that the decrease in runoff in the low-flow period was mainly caused by the decrease in precipitation, whereas decreasing R_n and wind speed were largely responsible for the recent runoff recovery.
+In the low-flow period, precipitation was responsible for a large runoff reduction (27.3 % baseline runoff), while the other climatic variables accounted for a small runoff increase (3.2 % baseline runoff).
+In the recent period, precipitation accounted for a runoff reduction (21 % baseline runoff) and the other climatic variables accounted for a runoff increase (7.5 % baseline runoff).
+The runoff reductions seemed largely offset by the contributions from the decreasing net radiation and wind speed, which resulted in a runoff increase (7.2 % and 10.7 % baseline runoff, respectively).